solodev/cloud-documentation/src/Infrastructure/Containers/index.md

 - Consistent operations: Containerized applications run the same regardless of where they are deployed.

-- Increased efficiency: Rapidly deploy, scale or patch applications
+- Increased efficiency: Rapidly deploy, scale, or patch applications

 - Improved application development: Accelerate development, test, and production cycles.